osminogin/tornote/README.md

 Server stores only encrypted data.
 JavaScript must be enabled, because notes decripted in the Web Browser with key from secret link.
 After reading encrypted note immediately removed from the database.

-Latest stable version available on https://tornote.org
+Latest stable version deployed on [https://tornote.herokuapp.com/](https://tornote.herokuapp.com/)

 ## Security aspects